 Reward decisions are made fairly through robust and transparent processes.

-The Bank does not wish to have any unjustifiable pay differences in salary between employees in the same role (assuming same qualifications, same level of experience and same performance rating).
+The Bank does not wish to have any unjustifiable pay differences due to race or gender in salary between employees in the same role (assuming same qualifications, same level of experience and same performance rating).

 Managing and Rewarding Performance